The year-round heat and drought of 1540 in Europe: The grape harvest 1540

-Energy is the Achilles heel of modern economies.
-A reliable electricity supply is essential for modern life.
-Thermal (fossil and nuclear) power stations are the most vulnerable energy producers because they depend on a plentiful water supply for cooling purposes.
-In Germany, thermal power stations used an astonishing 25 billion m³ of freshwater each year, representing 64 per cent of the average available surface water.
-Initially, rising water-temperatures lead to an increased withdrawal of water in order to meet legal and environmental thresholds for the temperature of discharged water, without incurring significant efficiency losses.
-If this amount of cooling water is still insufficient, energy conversion must consequently be reduced to meet environmental regulations.
-Numerous examples of this can be found in the United States in 2002, Switzerland, Germany and France in 2003, and France, Spain and Germany in 2006, where high ambient water-temperatures resulted in reduced power output at several thermal power plants. Électricité de France', which ran 58 nuclear power plants in 2003, had to cut its electricity exports by more than half when water-temperatures exceeded 23 °C on the last day of the August heatwave in 2003.
-Most wind turbines stood still because there was hardly any wind.
-Hydrological power stations could not compensate for the shortfall as their capacity due to low water levels.
-Power exported from Swiss storage power stations declined by 20%.
-Power prices subsequently skyrocketed, although power cuts and blackouts could be avoided.
-In conclusion, the enormous need for cooling water of thermal (fossil and nuclear) power stations makes energy production particularly sensitive to long periods of hot and dry weather.

-In an analogous scenario to that of 1540, if only a quarter of the annual precipitation fell across large parts of Europe, the limits of the population's drinking and industrial water requirements, as well as those of livestock, would likely be reached.
-As in 1540, there would also be widespread forest fires north of the Alps, to mention just one of the possible consequences.

 City fires

 In the year 1540, there was an unusually high number of city fires, surpassed only during the height of the Thirty Years' War, in a year without major war damages.
 In Einbeck, the Krummes Wasser, a small river flowing through the city, was likely dried up.
 On "Annentag" (the day of Saint Anne), Julian calendar July 26, Gregorian calendar Aug 4th) a fire broke out, and the entire city was destroyed in the Einbeck city fire, with between 100 and 500 people dying.
 There are records of 32 additional city fires in German territory for the year 1540.
 The fires occurred during a time of political and religious conflicts surrounding the Reformation.
 In many cases, arson was suspected as the cause of the conflagrations, allegedly motivated by anti-Protestant sentiments.
 Vagabonds and beggars were often scapegoated, leading to a genuine paranoia regarding arsonists.
 The year 1540 also became known as the "Mordbrenner-Jahr" (year of arsonists).